 Another good reference for paper prototyping is at Board of Innovation, Resources & Tools for Paper Prototyping.

 Storyboards are often used in movies.
 Have you seen the additional features in the ‘Lord of the Rings’ DVD?
 Peter Jackson made storyboards of the complete movie to illustrate the movie to the executive producers and to develop the plot.
 How much different is a movie from interacting with a device?
 They both share the dimension of time.

 A storyboard is a series of sketches showing how a user progresses through a task using the device.
 It can be a series of sketches of the GUI or sketches of the user interacting with the device in a scene.
 When storyboards are used with scenarios, they bring life to the scenarios.

 You may be afraid of make drawings or sketches.
 It is not that hard to learn how to draw.
-Your drawings do not have to be as realistic as a photo.
+Your drawings do not have to be realistic like a photo.
 Drawings are a visual media for communicating, so concentrate on communicating not the beauty of the drawing.
 It might help you to think of drawings as assemblage of icons.
 Develop your own set of icons and practice drawing them.
 For example a user can be depicted as stick figure, and a computer can be a box.

-Some students use drawing software such as photoshop or powerpoint to make a GUI mock up.
-This is OK only if you are proficient with the drawing software and do not get tempted to make it perfect.
+Some students use drawing software such as photoshop to make a GUI mock up.
+This is OK only if you are very proficient with the drawing software and do not get tempted to make it perfect.
 Remember, the point is not to get it exactly right but to approximate the interface just well enough for the purpose of the prototype.